jefffhaynes/BinarySerializer/README.md

 ### FieldBitLengthAttribute ###

 The FieldBitLength attribute is similar to the length attribute but can be used to specify field lengths in terms of bits.
 Note that if the bit values do not add to a byte-aligned length, remaining bits will be dropped from the final serialized stream.
 There are also some limitations on non-byte-aligned field lengths when used in combination with other attributes.

+**WARNING: There are known issues when using bit fields in big endian mode.
+Results are undefined.**

 ```c#
 public class Header